Why Won’t My Welder Run 6010 Rods?

 A few tips on working with E6010 rods

-If you have trouble burning E6010 rods, these tips might help.
+If you have trouble burning E6010 rods, these tips may help.

 - If your inverter welder has the arc force (or dig) feature, experiment with it.
 Try to set it all the way down.
 This will force the rods to burn with a less aggressive arc, which may help.
 You will not have the same deep penetration, but you will have the fast freeze characteristics.
 But it’s a long shot.